 This travel blog focuses on things to do in BERKELEY and SAN FRANCISCO.
 It also features more travel destinations throughout Northern California.
 All are presented in small, easy-to-digest chunks of text along with plenty of photos so you really get the picture.
 Discover even more weekend adventures at my BERKELEY AND BEYOND website at www.berkeleyandbeyond.com.
 This blog is a continuation of my out-of-print guidebook--WEEKEND ADVENTURES IN SAN FRANCISCO & NORTHERN CALIFORNIA.

 This city park is aimed at locals, with volleyball courts, tennis courts, baseball and softball fields, a colorful and extensive playground, a skate park, an equestrian center, and a dog park, as well as a nature preserve, fishing pond, and duck pond.
 Whew!
-It’s first come, first served for the picnic areas, except for one group area that can be reserved.
+At Heather Farm Park, it’s first come, first served for the picnic areas, except for one group area that can be reserved.
 A road loops conveniently through the facilities, and there are plenty of places to park.

 memorial rock in Gardens at Heather Farm in Walnut Creek, California